tetujin/AWAREFramework-iOS/README.md

 ### 3. Request permissions and activate AWAREFramework
 To use AWAREFramework in the project, you need to (1) import `AWAREFramework` into your class and (2) request permission for accessing the iOS location sensor always.
 After the permission is approved, you can (3) activate `AWARECore`.
 (4) `AWARECore`,`AWAREStudy` and `AWARESensorManager` are singleton instances for managing sensing/synchronization schedules in the library.
 You can control any sensors by the way which is described in How To Use session.

+We recommend you to activate `AWARECore` at `-application:didFinishLaunchingWithOptions:launchOptions:` in `AppDelegate` which is called one time when the application is launched.

 ```swift
 /// AppDelegate.swift ///